 The Dual-Ground American Reinforced Tanto

 The American Style Tanto combines two grinds.
 Along the flat section of the edge, the blade is often sabre hollow ground.
 This gives the blade a thin, sharp edge.
-Along the front of the blade by the point, the grind changes to a flat/sabre grind.
+Along the front of the blade by the point, the grind changes to a flat or convex grind.
 This gives the tip incredible strength.
 The result is a sharp bottom edge with a strong tip - allowing for strong penetration.
-Of course this strengthened tip does not pierce as easily, but it will not easily break either.
+Of course this strengthened tip does not pierce as easily as say a double-edged dagger, but it will not easily break either.

 I am not overly fond of the American Tanto for my personal use.
 It can look intimidating, and for that reason is it popular with the younger generations.
 The American Tanto can be difficult to sharpen the two different grinds and get all the angles correct - many have difficulty with the transition between the two grinds.

 Strengths: Strong, penetrating point that won’t break easily, great cutting ability along the flat of the edge.

 Weaknesses: Doesn’t pierce softer targets as smoothly as other grinds due to the extra steel at the point.
 The less steel on a point, the easier it will puncture.
 Can be difficult to sharpen.

 The Scandi Grind

 I do not recommend turning your knife with an edge bevel into a scandi grind.
 If the maker designed the knife to have an edge bevel, than turning it into a scandi grind will often make the blade too thin and will have a weak edge.
 Only use the scandi grind if the knife originally came with a scandi grind.

 The conclusion is different grinds work for different jobs.
 If you are trying to decide on a blade, think of what you’ll be doing the most to get an idea of which grind is best for you.
 If you aren’t sure, drop us a line on our Facebook page.
-We’d love to talk it over with you.
+We'll talk it over with you.